minglwu427/Twitter-Political-Compass-Machine/README.md

 ## 2. Data
 The Data is scrapped from the Web using Twitter API.
 There is a 7 days limit on the free version of Twitter API.
 Therefore, I have scrapped the tweets of all US Senators and Presidential Candidates (It is an election year) between the date of 09-07-2020 to 09-12-20.
 However, this machine is designated to be a continuously evolving model and requires constant updates.

-The link to my Data Wrangling is :

 ## 3. Methodology
 Instead of evaluating all of the senator’s tweets as a whole, which would cause the number of features to become overly large, We have decided only to use the tweets of leaders of each political party.
 How do we determine the political leaders?
 We selected names which are known to commoners.
 For example, if today, I asked you who the senators of Idaho is?
 You probably have no idea, but I would like to bet that you know Mike Pence, Mitch McConnell.
 To make a list even and prevent Data Imbalance, I manually selected 4 leaders from each party and used all the tweets as features.

 The lists of leaders are

-Democrats: Joe Biden (Presidential Nominee), Kamala Harris (VP Nominee), Bernie Sanders, Elizabeth Warren
+<br> Democrats: Joe Biden (Presidential Nominee), Kamala Harris (VP Nominee), Bernie Sanders, Elizabeth Warren
-Republicans: Donald Trump (President), Mike Pence (Vice President), Mitch McConnell, Ted Cruz
+<br> Republicans: Donald Trump (President), Mike Pence (Vice President), Mitch McConnell, Ted Cruz

 The predictive features and Machine Learning model will be focusing on these individual only